carteras/IT-CBR/assignments/Robotic and Mechatronic Systems/2022_Semester1_AI3_EvidenceGuide.md

 An evidence guide is a centrally located document which contains evidence of your growing knowledge and understanding of the content taught in this course.
-By default you are required to submit the subject matter that you are using to base your evidence on and your evidence guide itself.
+By default, you are required to submit the subject matter that you are using to base your evidence on and your evidence guide itself.

 An evidence guide document is, generally, represented on a document that consists of short, and sharp, responses to high level questions.
 Historically, this document has been a PowerPoint document but this year the focus is on creating Markdown Documents.

-**Topics for podcast** (choose one, all continuing content must be chosen before we can allow for duplicate choices).
+**Topics for learning material** (choose one, all continuing content must be chosen before we can allow for duplicate choices).

-1. Moonlight Maze
+### Continuing students

-2. BlackEnergy/Arrakis02
+-   Motor Controllers

-3. Stuxnet
+-   RF communication

-4. FancyBear
+-   Servo Motors

-5. Industroyer/Crash Override
+-   Esplora Board integration

-6. The Shadow Brokers
+-   DPad / Joystick

-7. EternalBlue
+-   I2C communication between Arduinos

-8. Mimikatz
+-   Flatpack design on OnShape and Using a flat pack design on the laser cutter

-9. NotPetya and its impact on Ukraine
+-   3D design to hold components on OnShape andUsing a 3D design on the 3D printer

-10. NotPetya and its impact on Maersk
+-   Soldering a small circuit

-**Each must podcast include the following at a minimum**
+### New year students may choose from here as well

--   An introduction to the topic
+-   Replicating a project from T1 on a physical Arduino (Traffic Light,

--   A summary of what the topic is about including placing it in the historic timeline
+-   Centre Detector, Train Crossing

--   Information regarding the topic on technology or industry
+-   Sending and Receiving Serial Communications

-Additionally, the group must submit an annotated bibliography of their work.
+### Each topic of learning must include the following at a minimum

--   An annotated Bibliography that represents your research.
-This should have multiple resources.
-There is no hard minimum limit but you should have multiple supporting pieces of evidence.
+-   Some sort of explicit instruction on the topic

--   A script where major claims are linked to the bibliography
+-   At least 2-4 (group size +1) worked example for any major thought you are trying to express

--   An audio or video podcast piece that goes for no less than 5 minutes and no more than 10 minutes
+-   At least 2-4 (group size +1) practice question for each worked example.

-**Evidence Guide**
+-   At least 1 challenge question which incorporates the majority the knowledge from above.

-Individually, Students must respond to the following questions:
+### **Evidence Guide:**

--   Question 1: What was the process you used to ensure that you would meet all of the required elements of the Podcast?
-What were the elements, how did you know this?
+Students must respond to the following questions:

--   Question 2: How did your existing knowledge and/or understanding of this topic within Information Technology help inform your work on this work?
+-   What was the design process that you used ensure that you met all of required elements to produce your learning material?

--   Question 3: How has your understanding of this topic within Information Technology changed over the course of this assignment?
+-   How did your understanding of digital solutions inform your choice band/or your learning solution?

-Details about how to answer these questions can be found in the rubric.
+-   What is at least one example of how existing knowledge or understanding framed novel learning?

 ##### Section 1: Knowledge Comprehension, and Application